 With the Cold War raging, the U.S. government maneuvered to prevent the United Nations from formally debating or even considering the charges brought in the petition.
 Working behind the scenes, they were able to prevent any discussion of the petition by the U.N.
 Commission on Human Rights.

-When one of the American delegates to the U.N. criticized William Patterson for “attacking your government,” Patterson replied, “It’s your government.
-It’s my country.
-I am fighting to save my country’s democratic principles.”
+When one of the American delegates to the U.N. criticized William Patterson for “attacking your government,” Patterson replied,

 The U.S. corporate media gave scant coverage to the petition or the crimes it documents.
 The CRC is labeled a “Communist front organization,” and the few Government officials who comment on the petition describe it as “Communist propaganda.”
 Elsewhere in the world, however, it was well received and extensively covered in the press.
 In Europe, Africa, and Asia where the U.S. is competing against the Soviet Union and China for political influence, the document weakens American “Free World” claims and its assertion of global moral leadership, particularly among nonwhite peoples struggling against colonial rule.

 As the Black Freedom Movement gathered strength in the following years, Cold War geo-politics influenced Washington’s reaction to major events like the Sit-ins, Freedom Rides, ‘Ole Miss, and so on.